upb-lea/materialdatabase/README.rst

 * Output features:
     * Get the electric parameters from the database
     * Extract data from the database as a specific data file (e.g. .csv)

+* Plotting features:
+    * Plot the data of a specific ferrite material
+    * e.g. the amplitude of the permeability over the magnetic flux density

 * Filter features:
     * Get all available data for specfic filter keys (e.g. temperature, frequency, material etc.)